 Visas for dependents of visa beneficiaries

-L-2 visas are given to the immediate family members of L-1 visa holders, who are employees transferred to a U.S. branch of office.
+- L-2 visas are given to the immediate family members of L-1 visa holders, who are employees transferred to a U.S. branch of office.

-Spouse and children of E-2 treaty traders and investors may accompany the visa holder in same status.
+- Spouses and children of E-2 treaty traders and investors may accompany the visa holder in same status.

 To review a full list of dependent visa categories, please review list of non-immigrant visas by clicking here.